ethanavatar/C-Sharp-Slack-Integration/README.md

 # C-Sharp-Slack-Integration

-Enables sending messages as a Slack Bot in-line.
+A barebones way of sending messages as a Slack Bot in C-Sharp.

  - [Usage](#Usage)
  - [Building](#Building)